America’s Electric Cooperatives PAC

 The amount of space required for overhead electric line clearance is determined by the Rural Utility Service and also by the species of tree and voltage of the line.
 Sometimes it is better to remove a tree than to prune it drastically, although each tree is evaluated individually.
 Our professional, certified contractors perform tree pruning and removal for Great Lakes Energy.
 Please do not attempt to prune a tree yourself if it’s under or near an overhead line.

-Charlevoix County: Bay, Boyne Valley, Chandler, Charlevoix, Hayes, Hudson, Marion, Melrose, Wilson, South Arm
+Charlevoix County: Bay, Evangeline, Hayes, Norwood, and South Arm

-Osceola County: Cedar, Hartwick, Hersey, Highland, Leroy, Lincoln, Marion, Middle Branch, Richmond, Rose Lake
+Osceola County: Highland, Lincoln, Leroy, Richmond, Rose Lake, and Sherman

 To ensure proper planting, only plant trees with a mature height of 14 ft. or less in areas within 20 ft. of overhead power lines.
 Trees that have a mature height of 40 ft. or less should be planted at least 20 ft. from power lines.
 Trees with a mature height of 40 ft. or more can be planted at least 45 ft. away from power lines.